 Remember that your resume is not a do-it-once-document; be sure to update it as needed.
 And let me stress again, you can’t proofread a resume too carefully.

-You want a college admission officer to remember you for your accomplishments, not for your typos!
+You want a college admissions officer to remember you for your accomplishments, not for your typos!